emqx/blog/en/202212/mqttx-newsletter-202211.md

 ![Support specifying message format](https://assets.emqx.com/images/cc049cd58b28ba0d629cf2e9a2d84d72.png)

-## MQTT X Web
+## MQTTX Web

-MQTT X Web makes some changes to the functions and page layouts in accordance with the MQTT X desktop application.
+MQTTX Web makes some changes to the functions and page layouts in accordance with the MQTTX desktop application.

 You can have a quick experience here: [http://www.emqx.io/online-mqtt-client/](http://www.emqx.io/online-mqtt-client/)

 ## Future plans

-MQTT X is continuing to be improved to provide users with more practical and powerful features and facilitate the development and testing of IoT-based applications and services.
+MQTTX is continuing to be improved to provide users with more practical and powerful features and facilitate the development and testing of IoT-based applications and services.
 Next, we will focus on the following aspects:

 - Optimize the performance for receiving and storing messages to ensure that the system runs smoothly when there are too many messages coming in.
 - Support MQTT Debug.